s1r0n/Dr.S/_publications/2022-response-to-saad.md

 ---
 title: 'Response to Saad - The Sociology of Spirituality'
 collection: publications
 category: journal
 permalink: /publications/2022-response-to-saad
-excerpt: 'A response to a Marcelo Saad's commentary on the challenges of accounting for anomalous phenomenon.
+excerpt: 'A response to Marcelo Saad’s commentary on the challenges of accounting for anomalous phenomenon.
 Proposes a radical new evolutionary/spiritual schema for understanding our place in this world.'
-date: 2022-1-1
+date: 2022-01-01
 venue: 'Academia Letters'
 #slidesurl: 'http://academicpages.github.io/files/slides1.pdf'
 paperurl: 'https://www.academia.edu/67132880/'
 #bibtexurl: 'http://academicpages.github.io/files/bibtex1.bib'
 citation: 'Sosteric, Mike.
-(2022). &quot;Response to SAAD: The Sociology of Spirituality.&quot;
+(2022).
+"Response to SAAD: The Sociology of Spirituality."'
 ---
-A response to a Marcelo Saad's commentary on the challenges of accounting for anamolous phenomenon.
+A response to Marcelo Saad’s commentary on the challenges of accounting for anomalous phenomenon.
 Proposes a radical new evolutionary/spiritual schema for understanding our place in this world.